 BJJ is a sport that requires more than just your legs.
 As much as possible, conditioning should match the biodynamic structure of BJJ.
 Meaning conditioning should be as close to the movements as possible being performed during BJJ.
 That way, the vascular network you build will enhance the musculature needed to perform.

-Here are some examples of how you could perform a BJJ style endurance session.
+Here are some examples of how you could perform a BJJ conditioning workout.

 With A Partner